Pozitiv4ikme/my-light-store/README.md

-# my-light-store
+# REST and JAX-RS
-project to implement my store to using Java
+development of the first REST service using the Java language and JAX-RS library